 - R. Lynn King-Tolliver, Senior Vice President, Heitman

 - Susan A. Kreusch, Chief Financial Officer, MacFarlane Partners

 - Deborah Ulian, Senior Director, Asset Management Institutional Business Development, TIAA-CREF Asset Management

 SPOTLIGHT ON LIFE SCIENCESTales From the Lab: How Life Science Investors Are Thinking About Deals and Returns

 The past two years have been strong ones for life science investors, with their companies attracting attention from both acquirers and public investors.
 But will it continue?
 Our panel considers this vital sector, asking if investors have found a way to generate strong returns without huge risks and dollars.

-- Jennifer Schmelter, Director, Private Equity, Partners HealthCare System (Facilitator)
+- Jennifer Schmelter, Director, Private Equity Markets, Partners HealthCare System (Facilitator)

-- Nada Jain, PhD, Managing Partner, Golden Seeds Fund2
+- Nada Jain, PhD, Managing Director, Golden Seeds

 - Adele C. Oliva, Partner, 1315 Capital

 - Heather Preston, Partner and Managing Director, TPG Biotech